nightroman/FarNet/PowerShellFar/Readme.txt

 Get-ExecutionPolicy - it should be RemoteSigned or Unrestricted.
 If it is not then run Set-ExecutionPolicy with RemoteSigned or Unrestricted parameter.

-*) Install the plugin:
+*) Install the module:
-Copy "Plugins.NET\PowerShellFar" to "%FARHOME%\Plugins.NET\PowerShellFar".
-The
+Copy FarNet\Modules\PowerShellFar to %FARHOME%\FarNet\Modules\PowerShellFar.
-location and name can be changed but it is recommended to use exactly this way: for example, in order to be able to use the script Update-PowerShellFar.ps1 with no changes in it.
+The location can be changed but it is recommended to use exactly this way: at least you can use Update-PowerShellFar.ps1 for updates.

 *) Recommended: Install and configure Bench scripts:
 You can put scripts anywhere: all together or not, but it is highly recommended